 Why demand patterns matter

-Typical ABERDEEN demand cycle
+Typical Aberdeen demand cycle

-PeriodOperational effect in ABERDEEN
+PeriodOperational effect in Aberdeen

 WeekendsReduced booking flexibility and tighter loading windows; higher chance of overlapping schedules and slower access on residential streets with limited legal bays.